-Growing demand for “Rustic” themed weddings has caused a surge in Barn Weddings in recent years.
-More and more Barn Wedding Venues are popping up all across the United States, providing engaged couples with more options and unfortunately for some, new problems that they never could have anticipated.
-Here are the 7 most common mistakes couples make when choosing a rustic barn wedding venue, so that you can avoid some of the pitfalls that other couples have experienced.
+Growing demand for barn weddings has caused a surge in farms turning into wedding venues.
+More and more wedding barns are popping up all across Florida, providing engaged couples with more choices on where to host their rustic themed event, but unfortunately for some, also creating new problems that they could have never anticipated.
+Understanding the major pitfalls some couples have experienced will ensure you have an extraordinary event with no serious hiccups.
+Here are the 7 most common mistakes couples make when choosing a wedding barn.

 Mistake # 1 – Illegal Barns

-1. Zoned Agricultural: This first requirement is easy because almost all Barns will be situated on agriculturally zoned land so you probably don’t have to concern yourself much with this one.
-But if you want to be sure, you can Google search for your local county’s online zoning map tool and then, using the property’s address, see what the zoning classification for that Barn is.
+- 1. Zoned Agricultural: This first requirement is easy because almost all Barns you'll ever look at are situated on agriculturally zoned land so you probably don’t have to concern yourself too much with this one.
+But if you want to be sure, you can Google search for your local county’s online zoning map tool and then, using the property's address, see what the zoning classification for that Barn is.

-3. Agricultural Tax Exemption: Each year, every Florida county’s tax appraiser assigns exemptions to bona fide commercial farms.
+- 3. Agricultural Classification (aka Greenbelt): Each year in Florida, every county’s property appraiser assigns an agricultural classifications to bona-fide commercial farms.
 In order to qualify, the land owner must submit an application, meet the criteria for being a commercial farm and of course, have their request be approved.
-Searching for whether or not a property has its agricultural tax exemption, or what Floridians call “Green Belt”, is not easily done online.
-The fastest and easiest way to find that out is to call the County’s Property Tax Assessor and ask if the property in question has an Agricultural Exemption.
+Searching for whether or not a property has its agricultural classification, or what Floridians call “Green Belt”, is not easily done online.
+The fastest and easiest way to find that out is to call the County’s Property Appraiser and ask if the property in question has an Agricultural Exemption.

 Mistake # 2 – Disruptive Surroundings